+➤ Healthy retirees

-Healthy retirees The 2006 base mortality rates from the RP-2014 Healthy Mortality Tables with Blue Collar Adjustment for male rates and no collar adjustment for female rates.
-These rates are projected to 2018 using Scale MP-2017 and then into the future on a fully generational basis by the ultimate rates of scale MP- 2017.
-Disabled males and females The RP-2014 Disabled Retiree Mortality Tables projected on a fully generational basis by the ultimate rates of scale MP-2017.
-Active members The RP-2014 Healthy Mortality Tables with Blue Collar adjustment projected on a fully generational basis by the ultimate rates of scale MP-2017.
+The PUB-2010 Public Safety Healthy Mortality Tables for males and females.
+The base rates were multiplied by 116% for males and 108% for females.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-2020 to account for future mortality improvements.

+Disabled males and females

+The PUB-2010 Public Safety Disabled Mortality Tables for males and females without adjustment.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-2020 to account for future mortality improvements.

+Active members

+The PUB-2010 Public Safety Below-Median Mortality Tables for males and females without adjustment.
+The rates are projected on a fully generational basis by the ultimate values of scale MP-2020 to account for future mortality improvements.